lexibank/tlopo/out/vol3/chapter11.md

 [^4]: According to [Record](../references.md#source-Record1945) ([1945](../references.md#source-Record1945)) C. salomonense is shorter than C. indicum, around 15 m. tall, but Evans' (1999: 40) survey of Solomons Canarium species found that the two had similar average heights, around 20m, both 7 m taller than C. harveyi.

-[^5]: PCEMP &ast;ka(nYJ)aRi is reconstructed on the basis of the Oceanic data here and of Bima kanari, Far East Manggarai (Toring) kenari, Solorese kenari (all CMP) ([Verheijen 1990](../references.md#source-Verheijen1990): 197).
+[^5]: PCEMP &ast;ka(n,ŋ)aRi is reconstructed on the basis of the Oceanic data here and of Bima _kanari_, Far East Manggarai (Toring) _kenari_, Solorese _kenari_ (all CMP) ([Verheijen 1990](../references.md#source-Verheijen1990): 197).

 [^6]: The Drehet final consonant points to loss of a following vowel.
 In Mangap a final vowel is regularly assimilated to the penultimate vowel.
-In Numbami -a is added after the reflex of a POc final consonant, and so final -a is not diagnostic of a POc final vowel.
+In Numbami _-a_ is added after the reflex of a POc final consonant, and so final _-a_ is not diagnostic of a POc final vowel.

-[^7]: Reasons for the confusion are (i) that Rotuman ʔifi 'Inocarpus fagifer' has an unexpected initial ?- (this is probably an outcome of borrowing), and (ii) that Samoan-as a result of regular sound changes-reflects both as ifi, and disambiguates them by adding an extra morpheme when the term denotes the ironwood: ifi-lele 'a large timber tree, Intsia sp.' and ifi-fatu 'a hard-grained ifi-lele' as opposed to ifi 'Inocarpus sp.'.
-Bwaidoga y- refiects an unpredictable accretion.
+[^7]: Reasons for the confusion are (i) that Rotuman _ʔifi_ 'Inocarpus fagifer' has an unexpected initial _ʔ-_ (this is probably an outcome of borrowing), and (ii) that Samoan - as a result of regular sound changes - reflects both as _ifi_, and disambiguates them by adding an extra morpheme when the term denotes the ironwood: _ifi-lele_ 'a large timber tree, Intsia sp.' and _ifi-fatu_ 'a hard-grained _ifi-lele_' as opposed to _ifi_ 'Inocarpus sp.'.
+Bwaidoga _ɣ-_ reflects an unpredictable accretion.

 [^8]: In view of the discussion in this section, a figure showing B. novae-hiberniae would be preferable, but none could be found.

 [^9]: Its spread to locations elsewhere in Papua New Guinea is a post-contact phenomenon (R.M.
 Bourke, pers. comm.).

-[^10]: In Kara, Patpatar and Tolai of New Ireland the name of B. procera is a compound (e.g. paua-hutun in Patpatar) of the names of B. novae-hiberniae (paua) and B. asiatica (hutun) (Peekel1984: 397).
+[^10]: In Kara, Patpatar and Tolai of New Ireland the name of B. procera is a compound (e.g. _paua-hutun_ in Patpatar) of the names of B. novae-hiberniae (_paua_) and B. asiatica (_hutun_) ([Peekel 1984](../references.md#source-Peekel1984): 397).
 [Jebb](../references.md#source-Jebb1992) ([1992](../references.md#source-Jebb1992)) suggests that this is evidence for a recent introduction of B. procera into the Bismarck Archipelago (he cites Bourke's research).
-This is only weak circumstantial evidenc1~, however, as a glance through Peekel shows that such compound plant names are common, and [Evans](../references.md#source-Evans1999) ([1999](../references.md#source-Evans1999)) reports that such a compound is used inS Malaitan to denote B. edulis because the nut is eaten but fish poison is extracted from the bark.
+This is only weak circumstantial evidence, however, as a glance through Peekel shows that such compound plant names are common, and [Evans](../references.md#source-Evans1999) ([1999](../references.md#source-Evans1999)) reports that such a compound is used in S Malaitan to denote B. edulis because the nut is eaten but fish poison is extracted from the bark.

-[^11]: Predictably, kubar means 'red'.
-However, pala means 'coconut husk', perhaps alluding to the green pericarp of an unhusked young coconut.
-However, this term does not reflect either of the POc terms reconstructed for ' coconut husk' (ch.12, §4.4.)
+[^11]: Predictably, _kubar_ means 'red'.
+However, _pala_ means 'coconut husk', perhaps alluding to the green pericarp of an unhusked young coconut.
+However, this term does not reflect either of the POc terms reconstructed for 'coconut husk' (ch.12, §4.4.)

-[^12]: In Hiri Motu, the lingua franca of parts of southern Papua New Guinea, the term okari denotes T. kaernbachii; in Tok Pis in it denotes T. impediens, cultivated on the coasts of the Madang, East Sepik and Sandaun Provinces of mainland Papua New Guinea; ([Bourke & Allen forthcoming](../references.md#source-BourkeandAllenforthcoming)) .
+[^12]: In Hiri Motu, the lingua franca of parts of southern Papua New Guinea, the term _okari_ denotes T. kaernbachii; in Tok Pisin it denotes T. impediens, cultivated on the coasts of the Madang, East Sepik and Sandaun Provinces of mainland Papua New Guinea; ([Bourke & Allen forthcoming](../references.md#source-BourkeandAllenforthcoming)) .

-[^13]: The gloss of the Mwotlap and Mota terms, Albizia sam an, can be ignored for reconstructive purposes, as the latter is an introduced tree (ch.7, §3.2), and was certainly not a POc denotatum of &ast;tapoRa.
+[^13]: The gloss of the Mwotlap and Mota terms, Albizia saman, can be ignored for reconstructive purposes, as the latter is an introduced tree (ch.7, §3.2), and was certainly not a POc denotatum of _&ast;tapoRa_.

-[^14]: This term was recorded only in the inland dialect in which coastal Takia land rare merged as l, i.e. tapa[ is a regular reflex of &ast;tapoRa.
+[^14]: This term was recorded only in the inland dialect in which coastal Takia _l_ and _r_ are merged as _l_, i.e. _tapal_ is a regular reflex of _&ast;tapoRa_.

-[^15]: E Fijian l usually reflects POc/PEOc &ast;l, but [Geraghty](../references.md#source-Geraghty1990) ([1990](../references.md#source-Geraghty1990)) shows that it sometimes reflects &ast;R. [Geraghty](../references.md#source-Geraghty2004) ([2004](../references.md#source-Geraghty2004): 80). however, thinks it is a borrowing from an unidentified Solomons source.
+[^15]: E Fijian _l_ usually reflects POc/PEOc _&ast;l_, but [Geraghty](../references.md#source-Geraghty1990) ([1990](../references.md#source-Geraghty1990)) shows that it sometimes reflects _&ast;R_.
+[Geraghty](../references.md#source-Geraghty2004) ([2004](../references.md#source-Geraghty2004): 80), however, thinks it is a borrowing from an unidentified Solomons source.

-[^16]: There are a number of other Pandanus species in New Guinea and the Bismarcks ([Kennedy & Clarke 2004](../references.md#source-KennedyandClarke2004)), including P. julianettii, P. antarensis and P. brosimos, all with fruit known as karuka in Tok Pisin and a major nutritional source in highlands areas, but they do not grow in the lowlands and do not concern us here .
+[^16]: There are a number of other Pandanus species in New Guinea and the Bismarcks ([Kennedy & Clarke 2004](../references.md#source-KennedyandClarke2004)), including P. julianettii, P. antarensis and P. brosimos, all with fruit known as _karuka_ in Tok Pisin and a major nutritional source in highlands areas, but they do not grow in the lowlands and do not concern us here .

 [^17]: Its use elsewhere in the Solomons is unclear because [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988) provide no species identifications for the pandanus types they describe .

-[^18]: The reconstruction of PMP &ast;kiRay is supported by the Oceanic data and by Manobo, Tboli (both Philippines) kilay 'Pandanus sp.' ([Madulid 2001a](../references.md#source-Madulid2001a): 373).
+[^18]: The reconstruction of PMP _&ast;kiRay_ is supported by the Oceanic data and by Manobo, Tboli (both Philippines) _kilay_ 'Pandanus sp.' ([Madulid 2001a](../references.md#source-Madulid2001a): 373).

-[^19]: [Henderson & Hancock](../references.md#source-HendersonandHancock1988) ([1988](../references.md#source-HendersonandHancock1988)) do not identify th<~ species of the right-hand drawing in Figure 11 .5, but comparison with Barrau' s (1962: 160) picture of P. tectorius confirms its identification.
+[^19]: [Henderson & Hancock](../references.md#source-HendersonandHancock1988) ([1988](../references.md#source-HendersonandHancock1988)) do not identify the species of the right-hand drawing in Figure 11 .5, but comparison with [Barrau's](../references.md#source-Barrau1962) ([1962](../references.md#source-Barrau1962): 160) picture of P. tectorius confirms its identification.

-[^20]: It is possible that Far East Manggarai wako, Ngadlha waku 'broad-leafed Pandanus sp.' and their cognates listed by [Verheijen](../references.md#source-Verheijen1990) ([1990](../references.md#source-Verheijen1990): 232) are cognate with POc &ast;pakum.
+[^20]: It is possible that Far East Manggarai _wako_, Ngadlha _waku_ 'broad-leafed Pandanus sp.' and their cognates listed by [Verheijen](../references.md#source-Verheijen1990) ([1990](../references.md#source-Verheijen1990): 232) are cognate with POc _&ast;pakum_.
 If so, it is a PCEMP etymon.

 [^21]: [Blust](../references.md#source-Blust1996b) ([1996b](../references.md#source-Blust1996b)) cites the Admiralties forms as representing a PAdm lexical innovation, but the Mapos Buang and Arosi forms in this set show that the form is reconstructable to POc.
-In [Ross](../references.md#source-Ross1996d) ([1996d](../references.md#source-Ross1996d)) I reconstructed this form as &ast;mʷaŋa on the basis of the forms listed under 'cf. also' below: this was perhaps an error, but see the discussion in the text.
+In [Ross](../references.md#source-Ross1996d) ([1996d](../references.md#source-Ross1996d)) I reconstructed this form as _&ast;mʷaŋa_ on the basis of the forms listed under 'cf. also' below: this was perhaps an error, but see the discussion in the text.

 [^22]: Kosirava (coastal) dialect.

-[^23]: The spelling n<J-vha-vha represents an attempt to interpret [Wheatley's](../references.md#source-Wheatley1992) ([1992](../references.md#source-Wheatley1992)) nawhawha and is not necessarily accurate.
+[^23]: The spelling _nə-vha-vha_ represents an attempt to interpret [Wheatley's](../references.md#source-Wheatley1992) ([1992](../references.md#source-Wheatley1992)) _nawhawha_ and is not necessarily accurate.

 [^24]: [Barrau](../references.md#source-Barrau1962) ([1962](../references.md#source-Barrau1962): 179) suggests that one edible citrus species, Citrus macroptera, is indigenous to Melanesia, but there is no clear evidence of this.
 [May](../references.md#source-May1984) ([1984](../references.md#source-May1984): 79) applies the term Citrus papuana to the green-skinned bush orange, but this name properly applies as a synonym to the almost inedible Citrus hystrix, whilst the green-skinned bush orange is Citrus sinensis, which, as its name implies, is an import to Melanesia ([French 1986](../references.md#source-French1986):226,231).

 [^25]: It is not mentioned by [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984)).

 [^26]: Note that Garuga (ch.7, §4.8) is said to resemble Spondias cytherea.
-See PNCV &ast;mal-mali below.
+See PNCV _&ast;mal-mali_ below.

 [^27]: Despite its name, Ximenia americana has an African origin.

 [^28]: S. gomata is not listed in IPNI or APNI.
-The species label gomata appears to reflect Tolai gamata 'Syzygium malaccense', and S. gomata is perhaps a variety thereof.
+The species label gomata appears to reflect Tolai _gamata_ 'Syzygium malaccense', and S. gomata is perhaps a variety thereof.